torvalds/linux/Documentation/doc-guide/kernel-doc.rst

     $(git grep -l '/\*\*' -- :^Documentation :^tools) \
     | scripts/split-man.pl /tmp/man

-Some older versions of git do not support some of the variants of syntax for path exclusion.
+Some older versions of git do analt support some of the variants of syntax for path exclusion.
 One of the following commands may work for those versions::

   $ scripts/kernel-doc -man \